Fifteen years ago, this was our team of "Horses" that did all our heavy work! The 8970 on the right had 400 horsepower and the 9400 on

 a 8400, a 8420 with spray tanks and a planter, a 7800 and another 7800 with a loader.
 Each winter, we try to bring each piece of equipment

 through our shop for inspection, repairs and a good cleanup before the spring season.

-We were using a 24-row planter without GPS autosteer around the year 2000…so we had to use the planter markers to show us where to drive.
+Our 24-row planter didn't have GPS Autosteer back in the year 2000…so we had to use the planter markers to show where to drive for the next pass.

-9610 combine unloading corn into a Kinze 800 grain cart with side extensions that could hold 1,000 bushels of corn.
+Our John Deere 9610 combine unloading corn into a Kinze grain cart with side extensions that could hold 1,000 bushels of corn.

-We used to have to mow the cornstalks after harvest in order for the primary tillage implements to handle the crop residue.
+We used to have to mow the cornstalks after harvest in order for our primary tillage implements to handle the heavy crop residue.

 We used to use a MC continuous flow dryer to dry our corn to moisture levels suitable for storage in our bins.
 We have since

 removed this dryer and depend on a dozen or so in-bin dryers with stirrators.

 30 years ago, hopper bottom grain trailers were not common, so here is a photo of two of our trucks being unloaded at the

 Bunge river terminal elevator at East Hannibal, Illinois.
 Just look at the powerful tilt-up platforms…bear in mind that these loaded trucks